xristosgala/Thesis-Dynamic-Demand-Forecasting-and-Optimization-under-Streamlit-App/README.md

 The research focuses on forecasting food demand under crisis conditions and optimizing supply decisions by combining machine learning and operations research techniques.

-### Repository Contents
+## Repository Contents

-Christos Galanis Thesis.pdf
+- **Christos Galanis Thesis.pdf**
   The final version of the thesis, providing a complete and detailed explanation of the methodology, experiments, and results.

-Food Demand Forecasting.ipynb
+- Food Demand Forecasting.ipynb
   Exploratory Data Analysis (EDA) and three alternative demand forecasting approaches using XGBoost for food order prediction.

-Linear Programming/
+- Linear Programming
  Optimization results based on the best-performing XGBoost model.
 Forecasted demand is used as input to a Linear Programming (LP) model to determine optimal food order quantities under multiple constraints.

-Streamlit App/
+- Streamlit App
   An interactive application that integrates the forecasting and optimization pipelines, adapted for deployment using Streamlit.